FormidableLabs/yesno/README.md

 yesno.save(testName, mocksDir) // => "./test/mocks/should-hit-the-api-yesno.json"
 ```

 Unless providing records, this method will throw an error if there are any in flight requests to prevent users from accidentally saving before all requests have completed.
-(TODO: Allow forcing save)

 ##### `IFileOptions`